comevussor/Apache-Hive-queries-on-IMDB-open-database/Hadoop ecosystem.md

 The Node Manager, on each worker, manages workflow on a particular node, create and kills containers.

 The application is launched from the application master container which sends health reports to application manager.
+It negociates resources with resources manager and open other containers on othe worker nodes.

 # Map-Reduce algorithm

+**Data is on HDFS** => better than Spark for huge dataset

 map : extract and calculate on each tuple (row), easy to parallelize because calculations are independent reduce : group information, partially parallelized in a hierarchical manner